simonkob/bachelor-thesis-implementation/README.md

 # bachelor-thesis-implementation

-Implementation of bachelor's thesis on the topic of Gathering Information from Community Threat Intelligence Platform
+Implementation of bachelor's thesis on the topic of Gathering Information from Community Threat Intelligence Platform.
+This implementation creates a program, that obtains data from the community threat intelligence platform [Open Threat Exchange (OTX)](https://otx.alienvault.com/) and [MITRE ATT&CK](https://attack.mitre.org/) knowledge base, and  stores it in a graph database [Neo4j](https://neo4j.com/).

 ## Before running